"There's someone in my house, eating my birthday cake, with my family and it's not me."

 The film opens on an XFL game.
 The XFL was a blink-and-you'll-miss-it American Football league, backed by Vince McMahon, which was meant to compete with the NFL.
 It ended so quickly that most people don't even remember it existed, yet is featured in this movie's futuristic setting.

-On the other hand, the movie features the equivalents of GPS navigators in cars, Skype, and iPads, correctly predicting what we will be using 15 years in the future.
+On the other hand, the movie features the equivalents of GPS navigators in cars, Skype, and iPads, correctly predicting what we will be using 15 years in the future, and in many cases the ways we use and interact with them.